duncanwp/ESEm/docs/emulation.rst

    import esem
    from esem import gp_model

+   # X_train and Y_train are our predictors and outputs, respectively.
    model = gp_model(X_train, Y_train, data_processors=[esem.data_processors.Whiten()])

 A full list of the data processors can be found in the `API documentation <api.html#dataprocessor>`_.